 Additionally, the car is also fixed with an anti-lock braking system that prevents the wheels from locking up and skidding while in motion. the model’s exterior is elegantly designed, with big headlights, stylish trimmings, and a large, bold front grill.

-Toyota Corolla RunX Interior and Exterior Features
+Toyota Corolla RunX

 The design and features of the Toyota Corolla RunX reflect the good reputation the model has within the market, particularly in its homeland of Japan.
 It is lightweight, at around 1,080kg, due to being manufactured with high-tensile steel, making it easier to control in places like highways compared to the Allex.